Tomaras of Delhi: As sovereigns

 As the Pratihara power declined, the Tomaras established a sovereign principality around Delhi by the 10th century.
-According to the bardic tradition, the dynasty's founder Anangapal Tuar (that is Anangapala I Tomara) founded Delhi in 736 CE.
-However, the authenticity of this claim is doubtful.
+According to the bardic tradition, the king Anangapal Tuar (that is Anangapala II Tomara; not to be confused with the founder of the Tomara dynasty Anangpal I) founded Delhi in 1052 CE.
 A 1526 CE source names the successors of Anangapala as Tejapala, Madanapala, Kritapala, Lakhanapala and Prithvipala.
 The Dravya-Pariksha (1318 CE) of Thakkura Pheru mentions the coins of Madanapala, Prithvipala and another ruler, Chahadapala.

 Soon after gaining independence, the Tomaras became involved in conflicts with their neighbours, the Chahamanas of Shakambhari and later on the Gahadavala dynasty.
 According to a 973 CE inscription of the Chahamana king Vigraharaja II, his ancestor Chandana (c.
 900 CE) killed the Tomara chief Rudrena (or Rudra) in a battle.
 The Harsha stone inscription states that Chandana's descendant Simharaja (c.
 944-971 CE) defeated a Tomara leader called Lavana or Salavana.
 Historian R. B. Singh identifies the defeated ruler as Tejapala.
 Another fragmentary Chahamana prashasti (eulogistic inscription), now at the Ajmer museum, mentions that the Chahamana king Arnoraja (c.
 1135-1150 CE) invaded the Haritanaka country.
 This country is identified with the Tomara territory.
 According to the inscription, Arnoraja's army rendered the waters of the Kalindi river (Yamuna) muddy and the women of Hartinaka tearful, but Arnoraja's victory over the Tomaras was not decisive and as his son Vigraharaja IV had to fight the Tomaras.
 This may have been because Anoraja was unsuccessful of getting through the fort Lal Kot which had been built by the Tomara rulers.